dariomnz/xpn/docs/xpn_proxy.md

 ### 2. Client Configuration
 This configuration specifies how the client connects to the service, this client run in the local machine where the SSH tunnel was deployed.
+If an SSH tunnel is not necessary, you can use the name or IP address of the proxy server instead of localhost.

 ```ini
 [partition]